cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 ## AsciiDoc Syntax Quick Reference

-This quick reference covers the AsciiDoc syntax you are most likely to use when authoring **CIMTool** documentation — in the **"Description"** and **"Documentation"** tabs, in **Includes** content, and in a master document.
+This quick reference covers the AsciiDoc syntax you are most likely to use when authoring **CIMTool** documentation: in the **"Description"** and **"Documentation"** tabs, in **Includes** content, and in a master document.
 Each entry shows a brief example and links to the corresponding page in the official Asciidoctor documentation, where the full set of options is described.
 A few entries marked *(CIMTool-specific)* describe patterns particular to **CIMTool** projects and are documented more fully here, as they have no direct equivalent in the general AsciiDoc reference.

 The examples below are a quick reference only.
 For the complete, authoritative AsciiDoc syntax documentation, see the [AsciiDoc Syntax Quick Reference](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/) at the Asciidoctor documentation site, which this reference draws on.